Check the individual requirements for the EU port you are crossing below.

 This data is analysed by the French customs system while the driver and consignment are on the ferry or train crossing the Channel.
 It allows HGVs to be pre-selected for further customs and/or sanitary and phytosanitary (SPS) controls.

-- they need to declare for customs and/or SPS
+- they need to present to goods for customs and/or SPS – either ‘Orange-douane’ or ‘Orange-SIVEP’

 Safety and security declarations for France

-For traffic from the UK, ENS declarations must be submitted into the French ICS before crossing the EU border.
+For freight from GB, ENS declarations must be submitted into the French ICS before crossing the EU border.
 Submission can only be made by electronic data interchange (EDI) using certified software (or web portals) approved by the French customs.

 Some ferry operators provide ENS submission via their online booking service.